-Reindeer are not for Christmas
+Reindeer are not a Christmas photo prop

 Reindeer are truly fascinating animals.
 They have learned some amazing survival techniques that enable them to thrive in the arctic weather conditions of their natural habitat.

 Not adapted to life in the UK